 Ramon: Besides the general difficulties with every project like brainstorming and animatic, the most challenging part is definitely our claim to have a convincing human character.
 There are a lot of small details that need to be considered - from the smallest details like skin pores to the deformation of facial expressions.
 Often it is very difficult to find out which aspects need more work and requires a lot of research and very good references.

-Besides the general TD tasks like keeping track of the pipeline and workflows, my tasks focus mainly on our main character.
+Besides the general TD things like keeping track of the pipeline and workflows, my tasks focus mainly on our main character.
 I actually do almost the entire workflow.Ramon Schauer

 Why did you decide to study TD?